tum-esi/wot-sys/Devices/Stepper_Motor_Conveyor_Belt/README.md

 ![ConveyorBelt](Devices/Stepper_Motor_Conveyor_Belt/Images/ConveyorBelt.png)

 The conveyor belt is moved by a stepper motor, which is controlled by a Raspberry Pi over a A4988 stepper motor driver.
-You can find more about the nodejs library for the A4988 after the Raspberry Pi Configuration.
+You can find more information about the nodejs library for the A4988 after the Raspberry Pi Configuration.

 ### Raspberry Pi Configuration